Announcements and Updates

 Bard Health Insurance for Off-Campus Mental Health Services

 CDPHP provides coverage for some off-campus psychotherapy and psychiatric visits.
 Coverage for mental health services is 90% after the $100 deductible is met.
-A Certificate of Coverage for 2015-16 describing coverage, exclusions, and premiums of the Student Accident and Sickness Insurance Plan for Bard College is available here: Certificate of Coverage
+A Certificate of Coverage for 2016-17 describing coverage, exclusions, and premiums of the Student Accident and Sickness Insurance Plan for Bard College will be available soon.
+In the interim you can download a summary of benefits at the link below.

 In the event of an emergency, never delay treatment.
 Go immediately to the nearest hospital.
 In this case your insurance company should be notified as soon as possible.